NWCG Certification Workflow

 2. Parent Committee

-- Reviews the summary of changes and ensures, at a high level, that the training meets the intent of the Project Charter (a guidance document which determines the scope and requirements of the project).
+- Reviews the summary of changes and ensures that the content/curriculum meets the overarching intent for the training (as identified in the Project Charter or guidance document which determines the scope and requirements of the project).

 3. Incident and Position Standards Committee (IPSC)